-With both the spooky blue moon approaching October 31st and my period most likely arriving on the same day (thank you tracking apps), I couldn't help but wonder— like the moon controls the tides, does the moon also control my period? *insert GIF of Carrie Bradshaw typing here*
+Whenever the full moon approaches, I know my period is also right around the corner (okay werewolf vibes!).
+So I couldn't help but wonder— like the moon controls the tides, does the moon also control my period? *insert GIF of Carrie Bradshaw typing here*

 Throughout history, there have been cultures and civilizations that believed there's a relationship between the phases of the moon (aka the lunar cycle) and the phases of a menstrual cycle.
 There’s even evidence that suggests this belief goes as far back as Ancient Rome and Ancient Greece.
 The words menstruation and menses come from the Latin and Greek words that mean month (mensis) and moon (mene) after all.